on orders of $85 or more

 This web page shows only a small excerpt of our Larrabee research.
-Another 172 words(12 lines of text) covering the years 1717 and 1789 are included under the topic Early Larrabee History in all our PDF Extended History products.
+Another 283 words(20 lines of text) covering the years 1717, 1789, 1515 and 1572 are included under the topic Early Larrabee History in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Larrabee Settlers in the United States in the 17th Century
+Larrabee Settlers in United States in the 17th Century

 - John Larrabee, who arrived in New England in 1694

-Larrabee Settlers in the United States in the 19th Century
+Larrabee Settlers in United States in the 19th Century

 - Edward F. Larrabee, aged 58, who emigrated to the United States, in 1894